Nlabs-7652/DexArm_Study/README.md

 　After calibrating top of the Pen with arm to a paper, draw on screen.
 　Then the Arm will draw the same as the screen by one stroke or Normal draw.

+ *Update 1.4
+ Add File save and Load as csv
+ Add GCODE export

 ![arm](https://user-images.githubusercontent.com/53891066/91298407-f3f49280-e7da-11ea-9e99-bf575e732066.JPG)
 ![dog](https://user-images.githubusercontent.com/53891066/91298419-f6ef8300-e7da-11ea-8462-c06707a256b6.JPG)

-*Update 1.4
- Add File save and load as csv
- Add GCODE export

 ### LICENCE
 This source code is provided under MIT license.
 Please feel free to copy, modify, re-distribute anyway you want.